hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/intro.md

-# Creating an Operator based on Kubebuilder #
+# Creating an Operator based on
 <img align="right" src="./assets/kubebuilder.png" width="300">

 In this scenario you will experience what it's like to create and run a Kubernetes Operator that manages a custom resource.
 The Operator is created using the Kubebuilder tool.
 The custom resources will be called "At"s.